-You should contact the designated liaison person, who should make a referral to the Child and Family Agency's Social Work Service by using the Standard Report Form (Appendix 6).
+You should contact the designated liaison person, who should make a referral to the TUSLA - Child and Family Agency (TUSLA)'s Social Work Service by using the Standard Report Form (Appendix 6).
 If you believe the concern is urgent and that there is imminent risk to a child, make the report by telephone and then follow it up with the completed form.

-5.2.2 Consulting with Duty Social Worker in the HSE
+5.2.2 Consulting with Duty Social Worker in TUSLA

-Before deciding whether or not to make a formal report, you may wish to discuss your concerns with a health professional or directly with the Child and Family Agency (see HSE Duty Social Work contacts in Appendix 7).
+Before deciding whether or not to make a formal report, you may wish to discuss your concerns with a health professional or directly with TUSLA (see TUSLA contacts in Appendix 7).